gustavovazweb/application-miniframework/README.md

 # Application PHP Miniframework
-* This is a small framework for projects using the MVC architecture standard and from this framework you can develop any project using PHP.
+* This is a small framework built from scratch for projects using the MVC architecture standard and from this framework you can develop projects using PHP.